Ideas-Laboratory/Joint_tsne/README.md

 qmake ../
 make

+cd $workdir

 # bin is dependent on your operating system
-bin=./graphSim.app/Contents/MacOS/graphSim
+bin=$buildDir/graphSim.app/Contents/MacOS/graphSim
 $bin $config_path

-cd $workdir

 # 4. run t-sne optimization
-python3 ../codes/thesne/run.py $config_path
+python3 codes/thesne/run.py $config_path
 ```
 </code>

 There are several places you should pay attention to.
-+ Again, *config_path* must be consitent with the name of configuration file in previous step
++ Again, *config_path* must be consitent with the name of configuration file in the previous step
 + *bin* is dependent on your operating system.
-If you use linux, you should change it to
+If you use linux, you probably should change it to

-        bin=./graphSim
+        bin=$buildDir/graphSim

-4. change your directory to **Joint_tsne/scripts** and type
+4. In **root** directory, type

 <code>

-    sh YOUR_DATA.sh
+    sh scripts/YOUR_DATA.sh

 </code>

-The final embeddings will be generated in **Joint_tsne/results/YOUR_DATA**.
+The final embeddings will be generated in **./results/YOUR_DATA**.

+5. Optionally, you can use codes/draw/run.py to plot the embeddings.

 ## Example:
-You can find an example in **Joint_tsne/scripts/10_cluster_contract.sh**.
+You can find an example in **./scripts/10_cluster_contract.sh**.